Silver Glenn Springs Florida

 The Spring

 The actual spring is at the end of the Silver Glen Run.
 There’s a swimming section at the top where no boats are allowed.
 This is also the section you access by land.
-It gets packed here; it’s just as busy as the section where all the boats tie up.
+It gets packed here, just as busy as the section where all the boats tie up.
 Take a look for yourself; this photo is on a non-jam-packed day.
 The water is stunning and pristine, and this is a large spring.
 The water is a constant 73°F, crystal-clear with a sandy bottom.
-Plenty of space to swim, float, snorkel and soak up the rays.
-The challenge is it’s so popular that it gets crowded.
-It’s also worth mentioning that SCUBA diving is not allowed at this spring.
+Plenty of space exists to swim, float, snorkel, and soak up the rays.
+The challenge is that it’s so popular that it gets crowded.
+It’s also worth mentioning that SCUBA diving is not allowed this spring.

 Silver Glen